CLI Companion

 bash

-huggingface-cli repo create another-private-model --private --token hf_YOUR_API_TOKEN_HERE
+huggingface-cli repo create --type dataset

 Explanation